Hands-On Tutorial: Code Notebooks¶

 Note

-This hands-on only covers the use of Jupyter notebooks in Dataiku.
-To learn about using SQL notebooks, read this tutorial.
+This tutorial only covers the use of Jupyter notebooks in Dataiku.
+You can find a separate tutorial on SQL notebooks.

-Some familiarity with the basics of Dataiku (we recommend having completed the Basics courses);
+• Some familiarity with the basics of Dataiku (we recommend having completed the Core Designer learning path).

-An instance of Dataiku - version 8.0 or above (Dataiku Online can also be used).
+• An instance of Dataiku version 8.0 or above (Dataiku Cloud can also be used).

-From the homepage, click +New Project > DSS Tutorials > Developer > Code Notebooks (Tutorial).
+1. From the homepage, click +New Project > DSS tutorials > Developer > Code Notebooks.

 Note